 - Laboratory experiments

-Primary sources are original documents such as:
+Primary sources are original documents.
+For example:

 - Historical documents – photos, letters, diaries

 - Books – autobiographies

 You can find free access to primary sources in many online databases and libraries.

 In a short quarter or semester class, you probably won’t be conducting your own large research project.
 However, it is possible you may be asked to conduct a study using interviews.
 Interviews can be conducted one-on-one.
 You may also use an online survey poll, such as Survey Monkey.
 In your research paper, you will describe the research methods you used, under a section titled “Methods.”